senaite/senaite.core/src/senaite/core/tests/doctests/MultiComponentAnalysis.rst

     >>> multi_component.setResult("Something")
     Traceback (most recent call last):
     [...]
-    ValueError: setResult is not supported for Multicomponent analyses
+    ValueError: setResult is not supported for Multi-component analyses

 But a "NA" (*No apply*) result is set automatically as soon as a result for any of its analytes is set: